Also on this page: Cycle Routes| Website Links | Bike Hire

 Cycling is very different in St Germans and Hayle.
 St Germans is a fantastic area for the masochistic cyclist who loves a good hill climb and the thrill of a steep descent.
 There are few off road cycle ways, but plenty of very quiet country roads.
 We really like cycling in this area, but if your idea is a pleasant, fairly level, amble, it may be better to head towards the off road routes in mid Cornwall, several of them reachable by public transport - we'd particularly recommend the area around Bodmin Parkway station.
 For cycle hire, Go By Cycle will deliver your bikes to the door.

-Simple figure of eight.
-This cycle is quite good for a short amble to blow the cobwebs away.
+Figure of Eight - This cycle is quite good for a short amble to blow the cobwebs away.
 Be warned - the hill down to Polbathic is very steep and should only be taken if your brakes are working well.

 The closest short off road cycle is a lane leading up over the steep hill from the carriages in St Germans.
 It is called Longfield, with stunning views across the countryside, and makes a pleasant three mile ride when combined with very quiet lanes.
-For a map, please click here.
 The lane is extremely steep to get to the top of the hill, so it is safest to do this on the way up rather than down.

-Also off road is the Seaton Valley countryside park, popular with very young cyclists and dog walkers.
+Also off road is the Seaton Valley Countryside Park, popular with very young cyclists and dog walkers.
 This is four miles from St Germans, or a slog of a cycle with two serious hills between.
 Combine it with more lanes to make a seven mile circular taking in breathtaking views of the coast.
-For a circular ride to Seaton click here.

 On the way you will climb upwards to Padderbury fort, an iron age hill fort that can be seen for many miles.
 Also look out for the old mine workings at Wheal Honey, Trehane.
 This area was famous for its silver mines.